linked-db/linked-ql/README.md

 const savepoint = await database.dropTable('table_1', { description: 'Droping for testing purposes' });
 ```

-Additional parameters that may be passed via `options`:
+Use `options` for some additional parameters:

-+ `ifExists` to not bother if table does not exist.
++ `ifExists`: to conditionally drop the table.

     ```js
     const savepoint = await database.dropTable('table_1', { ifExists: true, description: 'Droping for testing purposes' });
     ```

-+ `cascade` to *cascade* the operation to invlove the table's dependents.
++ `cascade`: to force-drop the table along with its dependents.

     ```js
     const savepoint = await database.dropTable('table_1', { cascade: true, description: 'Droping for testing purposes' });